-The de Young has exhibited Oceanic art since it opened in 1895.
+The de Young has exhibited Oceanic art since its opening in 1895.
 M. H. de Young and museum supporters purchased works from the California International Midwinter Exposition that still form the core of the Oceanic collection.
-The strength of this charter collection lay in small groups of objects, including important New Zealand Maori woodcarvings from meetinghouses of the late 19th century, as well as in singular works of importance, such as a rare Micronesian figurative weather charm.
+The strength of this charter collection lay in small groups of objects, including important New Zealand Maori woodcarvings from meetinghouses of that period, as well as in singular works of importance, such as a rare Micronesian figurative weather charm.

 The inaugural exhibition of the Jolika Collection that accompanied the opening of the new de Young in 2005 dramatically transformed the international profile of New Guinea art at the Museums, as well as its entire collection of Oceanic art.
 More than three hundred masterworks of New Guinea art are...
 View More